Haletran/42_Hypertube/README.md

 ### To do for next week:

-- [ ] Add Comments section for each movie
+- [x] Add Comments section for each movie
+- [ ] Fix search bar to search for movies (problem with spaces etc..., parsing)
+- [ ] Create Register / Login / Oauth2 to access the website
 - [ ] Make all the API routes work and secure them with Session token
-- [ ] Create Register / Login / Oauth2 to access the website
 - [ ] On front-page, only render movies that are on the view and remove the others

 ## Setup the Project